Piolintech123/WRO2025-Piolintech/src/README.md

 ## Notes
 - All code is written in **Python** using **Pybricks MicroPython** for the EV3 Brick.
-- The Raspberry Pi 5 is used for camera-based vision in Round 2 (Obstacle Challenge) only.
 - Make sure to read the corresponding round explanation (`round_1_exp.md` or `round_2_exp.md`) before running the code to understand operational logic and safety considerations.